biblio-excerptise: a book unexamined is not worth having

 Director Selection

-At private corporations and at MNC's, there is considerable thought given
+at MNC's, there is considerable thought given

-to the grooming of potential successors, but not so for directors, who
+to the grooming of potential leaders.

-a) Ministry HRD asks for nominations.
+a) Ministry (MHRD) asks for nominations.

 b) Candidates are asked to send in their resumes.